 - 5. Add three blocks to the schematic.
 Locate the blue block entry in the toolbar buttons.
 Press the button and place three blocks in the schematic using the left mouse button.
 End placing blocks with the right mouse button.
 Resize and arrange the blocks on the schematic. - 6.
-Connect the ports to the associated blocks.
+Connect all ports except clk and reset to the associated blocks.
 Place the mouse over the red circle.
 Press and keep down the left mouse button over the circle and drag over the block it should be connected to.
 Release the mouse button and the wire is now connected to the block.